powellian/review-page/README.md

 Images are lazy-loaded/LQIP with the following lib: [github.com/aFarkas/lazysizes](https://github.com/aFarkas/lazysizes)

 **JS:**\
 There is a rating button system using some vanilla JS.
-I plan to update this to utilise Vue.js and likely some gentle anim and am working toward that at the moment.
+This is being updated to utilise some more visual feedback with gentle anim.